-While a service provider or an accountant may perform audits differently, there are general focal points they all emphasize:
+While a service provider and an accountant may perform audits differently, they all focus on several general points.

-- Reviewing of 401(k) plan documents provided by you to verify your plan is compliant with IRS and DOL rules
+- Reviewing 401(k) plan documents you provided to verify your plan is compliant with IRS and Department of Labor rules

 - Looking for any amendments made to the plan during the year

-- Determining the accuracy of information reported on Form 5500, Annual Return/Report of Employee Benefit Plan, and 401(k) financial statements
+- Determining the accuracy of the information reported on Form 5500 Annual Return/Report of Employee Benefit Plan and the 401(k) financial statements

 - Assessing how your company maintains electronic 401(k) records

-- Examining employee contributions to ensure money was remitted in a timely way
+- Comparing employee contributions with remittance dates to ensure the funds were remitted in a timely manner

 - Confirming distributions and rollovers were paid out properly